Sage-Bionetworks/portalsDocs/articles/tables.md

 <img id="imageLg" src="/assets/images/show_simple_search.png">

 #### Use simple search
-Select the features you're interested in to filter the table.
+Select the features you are interested in to filter the table.

 <img id="imageLg" src="/assets/images/simple_search.png">